TyrellMcintosh/TyrellMcintosh/README.md

 **`Software Developer`**

-Hello, I am a well-rounded software developer who is proficient in utilizing Python and C# languages.
+Hello, I am a well-rounded software developer who is proficient in utilizing Python and C#/C++.
 Having just obtained a Bachelor's of Science Honours in Computer
 Science, I am actively searching for a fulfilling career in software development that will allow me to develop useful applications which will solve business problems in an efficient manner.
 I'm interested in a position that allows my current skillset to shine while also learning new skills on the job.
 In fact developing software is my passion, as I enjoy building applications that make my everyday life easier and love the way technology has evolved over the years.

 ---